cardano-scaling/hydra/docs/core-concepts/behavior.md

 Clients can optionally decide to skip history outputs and receive only the `Greetings` and following ones.
 In order to do that they can use query param `history=no`.

-They can also decide to be served with transactions encoded as CBOR by using query param `tx-output=cbor`.

-For example if the client wants to connect to a local `hydra-node` and doesn't want to view the server history but also want to have the transactions encoded as CBOR (base16) they would connect using default port `4001` and the full path `ws://localhost:4001/?history=0&tx-output=cbor`.
+For example if the client wants to connect to a local `hydra-node` and doesn't want to view the server history but also want to have the transactions encoded as CBOR (base16) they would connect using default port `4001` and the full path `ws://localhost:4001/?history=no&tx-output=cbor`.